marcospaim/django-tailwind-template/README.md

 # django-tailwind-template
-This is a simple starter template for you to quickly set up a Django project with Tailwind.
+A simple starter template for quickly setting up a Django project with Tailwind CSS.

 ## Features
 - Python 3.12 and Django 5.2